Module 4

 Introduction

 Heritage sites, places and organisations are developing ‘brands’ and are increasingly relying on revenue generated by related ‘branded’ products and experiences.
-This workshop will examine new initiatives and best practice in building heritage brands and commercial opportunities that can contribute to the sustainability of heritage sites.
+This module will examine new initiatives and best practices in building heritage brands and commercial opportunities that can contribute to the sustainability of heritage sites.

 Heritage branding, place-branding. cultural identity, authenticity, storytelling, merchandise, licensing, retail strategy, economic sustainability, community enterprise, cultural tourism, ethical branding, local collaboration, intangible cultural heritage, craftsmanship, digital marketing, experience economy, heritage value.